Lois K. Macht Research Professor of LawPhone: (410) 706-3924

 JD cum laude and Order of the Coif, Fordham University School of Law

 Professor Danielle Citron is the Lois K. Macht Research Professor & Professor of Law at the University of Maryland Francis King Carey School of Law.
 Her work focuses on information privacy, cyber law, automated systems, and civil rights.
-She received the “Teacher of the Year” award from the class of 2005.
+She received the 2005 “Teacher of the Year” award.

 Hate Crimes in Cyberspace (2014).
 [Abstract]

 Protecting Sexual Privacy in the Information Age, in Privacy in the Modern Age: The Search for Solutions 46 (Marc Rotenberg et al. eds., 2015).